tmuratc/airflow-bigquery-elt/README.md

 A GCP Project with followings;
 - A BigQuery Dataset
 - A service account with BigQuery Admin Role
-- Key file for service account.
+- Key file for service account

 ## Installation with Docker-Compose